kawu/hist-pl/lexicon/README.md

     cabal install

-from the `hist-pl-lexicon` repository directory.
+from the `lexicon` repository directory.

 Usage